ITI/pcesbld/docs/xlsxPCES-v1.md

 We now consider how to express this system using an .xlsx spreadsheet.

-The names of sheets in an xlsxpces spreadsheet are 'topo', 'cp', 'exectime', 'mapping', and 'netParams'.   *convert-xlsx.py* converts these into files 'topo-sheet.csv', 'cp-sheet.csv', 'exectime-sheet.csv', 'mapping-sheet.csv', and 'netParams-sheet.csv'.
+The names of sheets in an xlsxpces spreadsheet are 'topo', 'cp', 'execTime', 'mapping', 'netParams', and 'experiments'.   *convert-xlsx.py* converts these into files 'topo-sheet.csv', 'cp-sheet.csv', 'exectime-sheet.csv', 'mapping-sheet.csv',  'netParams-sheet.csv', and 'experiments.csv'.
 Then, if the -build command-line argument was provided, it calls python scripts found in *pcesbld/xlsxpces/convert*, in a particular order.
 Each script transforms one of the sheet's .csv files.
 The order of application is

+1. *convert-experiments.py* to convert file 'experiments.csv' into **pces** input file 'experiments.yaml'.
-1. *convert-exec.py*, to convert file 'exectime-sheet.csv' into **pces** input file 'funcExec.yaml'.
+2. *convert-exec.py*, to convert file 'execTime-sheet.csv' into **pces** input file 'funcExec.yaml'.
-2. *convert-topo.py* to convert file 'topo-sheet.csv' into **pces** input file 'topo.yaml'.
+3. *convert-topo.py* to convert file 'topo-sheet.csv' into **pces** input file 'topo.yaml'.
-3. *convert-cp.py* to convert file 'cp-sheet.csv' into **pces** input files 'cp.yaml' and 'cpInit.py'.
+4. *convert-cp.py* to convert file 'cp-sheet.csv' into **pces** input files 'cp.yaml' and 'cpInit.py'.
-4. *convert-map.py* to convert file 'map-sheet.csv' into **pces** input file 'map.yaml'.
+5. *convert-map.py* to convert file 'map-sheet.csv' into **pces** input file 'map.yaml'.
-5. *convert-netparams.py* to convert file 'netParams-sheet.csv' into **pces** input file 'exp.yaml'.
+6. *convert-netparams.py* to convert file 'netParams-sheet.csv' into **pces** input file 'exp.yaml'.

 The reason for the order is to enable scripts that are earlier in the sequence to create and store auxilary data structures that can be used by scripts later in the sequence to aid in model validation.
 For example, in 'exectime-sheet.csv' we find the op codes for operations that have been timed, and whose timings may be used in the course of the **pces** model evaluation.
 Those same codes appear on other model sheets, e.g., in 'cp-sheet.csv', and so to enable *convert-cp.py* to perform validation checks on the strings written into cells reserved for these op codes, we have *convert-exec.py* create a file that identifies legitimate op codes for use by *convert-cp.py* .